-Transfer pricing: One size doesn’t fit all for middle-market companies
+Transfer pricing for middle-market companies: One size doesn’t fit all

-- The dollar value of transactions: Similar to the worst-case projection, the cost of any transfer pricing services should be considered in light of the value of the transactions involved.
+- The dollar value of transactions: Similar to the worst-case projection, the cost of transfer pricing services should be considered in light of the value of the transactions involved.

 - Financial statement support: Financial statement auditors may look to transfer pricing calculations to support different assertions and account balances.

-- M&A due diligence: Lastly, another hallmark of the middle market is that companies always need to be ready to respond to a potential merger or acquisition.
+- M&A due diligence: Another hallmark of the middle market is that companies always need to be ready to respond to a potential merger or acquisition.
 A business operating across borders that doesn’t have any documentation for its transfer pricing process will likely see potential suitors either reduce their offers or, in the extreme, walk away from a deal if they find an unacceptable level of risk.